Citrix Cloud

 Service Provider signing certificate

-SAML signing certificates need to be rotated before their expiration date occurs to give Citrix Cloud admins time to prepare for deployment.
+SAML signing certificates need to be rotated before their expiration date occurs to give Citrix Cloud adminstrator’s time to prepare for deployment.
 Certificate rotation is required by both Service Providers and Identity Providers to ensure alignment and prevent any downtime.

 If a selected SAML provider does not support automated rotation of the SP SAML signing certificate, a manual rotation of the SAML signing certificate within your SAML provider must be performed in order to replace the expiring certificate.